dharmitaliya/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 - **Patient**: Can register, login, view doctors, and book appointments after login.
 - **Doctor**: Added and managed by Admin only.
+- **Admin**:
-- **Admin**: Can log into the Dashboard and manage doctors, appointments, and users.
+  - Can log into the Dashboard.
+  - Manage doctors, appointments, users, and messages.
+  - Can add new Admins (promote other users to Admin role).

 > **Note:** Visitors who are not logged in can still send messages, but can only book appointments after logging in as a patient.